FDA expected to authorize second coronavirus booster for 50 and older

 On Thursday came news that reinforced the move to provide second boosters to older people.

-An Israeli study, not yet peer-reviewed, in more than half-a-million adults 60 to 100 years old found that a second booster provided significant protection against death from covid-19.
+An Israeli study, not yet peer-reviewed, in more than half a million adults 60 to 100 years old found that a second booster provided significant protection against death from covid-19.
 Of 328,597 people who received a second booster during a 40-day study period early this year, 92 recipients died; among the 234,868 who had only one booster, 232 people died.

-“Our study demonstrates that among the older adult population that had received a first booster dose at least four months earlier, mortality due to Covid-19 during the omicron surge was significantly lower among those who had received an additional booster dose,” said researchers from Ben-Gurion University.
+“Our study demonstrates that among the older adult population that had received a first booster dose at least four months earlier, mortality due to covid-19 during the omicron surge was significantly lower among those who had received an additional booster dose,” said researchers from Ben-Gurion University.

-Unlike with some past vaccine decisions, the CDC will not directly recommend the second booster in part because the data is not robust, especially in the under-60 group.
+Unlike with some past vaccine decisions, the CDC will not directly recommend the second booster in part because the data is not robust, especially in the younger-than-60 group.
 The agency wants to give permission for a second booster to people who desire that.
 If officials conclude later that an annual coronavirus booster will be needed in the fall for the broader population, the agency could issue a recommendation.

 Experts have differing views on boosters.